eclipse-iceoryx/iceoryx/doc/design/eventdriven-callbacks.md

     ```cpp
     class ConditionVariableWithOriginTracingSignaler {
       public:
-        // id = corresponds to the id in the ConditionVariable atomic_bool array to
+        // originId = corresponds to the id in the ConditionVariable atomic_bool array to
         // identify the trigger origin easily
-        void notifyOne(const uint64_t id);
+        void notify(const uint64_t originId);

+        // alternative: origin is set in the ctor and we just call notify
+        ConditionVariableWithOriginTracingSignaler(const uint64_t originId);
+        void notify();
     };
     ```